fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Atonement when straying from truth will require sacrifice, and let this dragon grow to big, and the sacrifice may take everything from you.
 Perhaps not today.
 Perhaps not tomorrow.
 But I guarantee whatever dragon comes out of it will be much harder to deal with.
 The longer you avoid it, the deeper the hole you dig.
-"You are not stuck, you're just scared of the consequences".
+"You are not stuck, you're just scared of the consequences" - Joe Hudson.

+> "The cave you fear to enter holds the treasure you seek" - Joseph Campbell

 There are many nice truths:
 But this is where things get good: now that you know all this you can start to do something about it!